Qwagulator/FoodBankCoin/README.md

-NEO: A distributed network for the Smart Economy
+foodbankcoin: A distributed network for the Smart Economy
 ================

-NEO uses digital identity and blockchain technology to digitize assets and leverages smart contracts for autonomously managed digital assets to create a "smart economy" within a decentralized network.
+foodbankcoin uses digital identity and blockchain technology to digitize assets and leverages smart contracts for autonomously managed digital assets to create a "smart economy" within a decentralized network.

 To learn more about NEO, please read the [White Paper](http://docs.neo.org/en-us/index.html)|[白皮书](http://docs.neo.org/zh-cn/index.html).